 We hope to be speaking to Years 10 & 12 and their parents at Local schools in September.
 Invitations from schools and Rotary clubs are most welcome.Information for Rotary Clubs.

 To see information pages on Youth Exchange opportunities Club information please click on this link: Rotary Club Pages

 The New Generations Service Exchanges

-The programme replaced the NGE Exchange which District 1070 had very successfully organized since 2009 and our overseas colleagues continue to be ready to work with us.
+The programme replaced the Rotary Youth Exchange NGE Exchange which District 1070 had very successfully organized between 2009 and 2014 and our overseas and European colleagues continue to be ready to work with us.